 - Outlet extenders can be convenient (again, not for heavy ‘loads’ such as heating devices).
-However, they can be even less safe than a power strip as they (1) cover the outlet and essentially hide the outlet itself from view, and (2) can sag out of the outlet due to the weight of cords plugged into it.
+However, they can be even less safe than a power strip as they (1) cover the outlet and essentially hide it from view, and (2) can sag out of the outlet due to the weight of cords plugged into it.
 Sagging can lead to poor electrical connections and overheating.
-Be sure to check these periodically for fit into the outlet, and for the fit of cords that are plugged into it.
+Be sure to check these periodically for fit into the outlet, and for the fit of cords plugged into it.
 Also, unplug outlet extenders periodically to inspect the wall outlet to ensure there are no signs of electrical issues (charring or melting).

 - Avoid overloading them.
 It is the energy ‘draw’ that matters, not necessarily the number of devices.
-Example: 4 mobile phones and a few laptops temporarily plugged into a power strip is Ok; however, connecting a single portable heater to a power strip or outlet extender would very likely overload it (see the first bullet above!).
+Example: 4 mobile phones and a few laptops temporarily plugged into a power strip is Ok; however, connecting a single portable heater to a power strip or outlet extender would likely overload it (see the first bullet above!).

 - Keep your senses tuned to potential hazards, like sounds of sparking, electrical smells, and erratic flickering from lights.